-The Sultan has exhibited very great favour to Redschid Pacha, at whose house he dined on the 10th inst. to the chagrin of the existing ministers.
+The Sultan has exhibited very great favour to Redschid Pacha, at whose house he dined on the 10th inst., to the chagrin of the existing ministers.
 Since then, Redschid has been made Grand Vizier.
-Anli Pacha remains Minister of Foreign Affairs, and the Sultan's brother-in-law is reappointed Master of the Ordnance.
+Aali Pacha remains Minister of Foreign Affairs, and the Sultan's brother-in-law is reappointed Master of the Oranauco.

 Mr. Hornby, the Judge of the Supreme Consular

 Court, has arrived at Constantinople.

-The Porte considers that treatles have been violated by the recent appearance of a Russian ship of war near
+The Porte considers that treaties have been violated

-Rustchuk, and it has accordingly demanded explanaious from the Russian Ambassador at Constantinople. | buried all family feud in the grave; but I am compelled These have been given, to the effect that the object of the vessel was the same as that of the French steamer Lyonnais; that she had no more guns on board than the latter; and that therefore she could not be considered a vessel of war.
+Rustchuk, and it has accordingly demanded explanations from the Russian Ambassador at Constantinople.
+These have been given, to the effect that the object of the vessel was the same as that of the French steamer Lyonnais; that she had no more guns on board than the latter; and that therefore she could not be considered a vessel of war.

 The commission for settling the Turco-Russian frontier in Asia has returned to Constantinople, with the exception of the Russian commissioners.
 The Times Constantinople correspondent, in giving an account of the results of their mission, says that, but for the accurate Russian surveys of the ground, the work could not have been done.
 The Turks do not possess any survey.
 "The want of this became fatal during the last war, and I can tell it you as the opinion of a competent judge that, had there been a knowledge of that country like that which can be acquired by the Russian maps, Kars might have been relieved.
 As it was, all the plans for a campaign had to be made from inaccurate maps, and on a scale altogether insufficient for military operations, and the English Government, when it considered the possibility of a campaign in those parts, had to send Major Cathcart to find out whether there was any possibility of advancing with an army from Batoum to Erzeroum.
 The commission first visited the southern part of the frontier, towards Mount Ararat.
 The summit of little Mount Ararat forms here the limit between the three empires of Russia, Turkey, and Persia.
-The line, passing then over the Great Ararat, follows the highest ridge of the [chain, with scarcely any variation, up to the junction of the Araxes with the Arpa-Chai, which coming down due south forms the frontier between the two empires, until it touches near its source the spur which unites the mountains of Asia Minor with the Caucasus.
+The line, passing then over the Great Ararat, follows the highest ridge of the chain, with scarcely any variation, up to the junction of the Araxes with the Arpa-Chai, which coming down due south forms the frontier between the two empires, until it touches near its source the spur which unites the mountains of Asia Minor with the Caucasus.
 To the north of the plain of the Arpa-Chai, the frontier follows again a succession of mountain chains running from south-east to north-west, which rise in some places to a height of 10,000 feet.
 Gouriel is the last province towards the sea which forms the frontier between the Turks and Russians."